w01230/openwrt-extra/README.md

-# Some extra packages for OpenWrt/LEDE
+# Some extra packages for OpenWrt

 ## usage: